elifesciences-publications/Dsim_sex-specific_adaptation/README.md

 # Dsim_sex-specific_adaptation
-This repository contains the raw count table of in total 15 RNA-Seq libraries as well as the full R script for all the analyses in the following manuscript.
+This repository contains the raw data as well as the full R script for all the analyses in the following manuscript.

 <b>Title: Rapid sex-specific adaptation to high temperature in <i>Drosophila</i></b>